The Origins of the Fund

 Mrs Elizabeth Cairncross

-Head of Wells Cathedral School
+Formerly head of Wells Cathedral School

 Mrs Jane Phelps

-formerly Head of Careers, Rugby School
+Formerly Head of Careers, Rugby School

 The Trustees have appointed an Administrator, responsible for the day-to-day administration of the fund.
 From September 2015, this is Neil Mason, formerly Deputy Head of Taunton School